 Short term plans may be available without late payment fees.
-These payment plans are less than 120 days and offer some penalties over the course of the arrangement until the balance is paid in full, although there are no fees associated with setting up this type of plan.
+These payment plans are less than 120 days and offer some penalties over the course of the arrangement until the balance is fully paid.
+Although, there are no fees associated with setting up this type of plan.

-In some cases, their tax bill may be reduced, or they may arrange to pay a certain amount on time, with the remainder forgiven after a series of on-time payments.
-Regardless of which plan the IRS approves, it’s important to pay each installment on time and in full; otherwise, the arrangement can be nullified.
+In some cases, they can reduce their tax bill, or they may arrange to pay a certain amount on time, with the remainder forgiven after a series of on-time payments.
+Regardless of which plan the IRS approves, it’s important to pay each installment on time and in full; otherwise, the IRS can nullify the arrangement.

 Many plans involve showing the IRS your monthly income and budgeted essential living expenses.
-They’ll claim the balance of your income minus expenses.
+In short, they’ll claim the balance of your income minus expenses.
 Please note that even these payments come with fees.
-You will need to submit both Form 433-F and Form 9465 and do so either by mail or in person – resolving tax debt of more than $50,000 cannot be completed online.
+So, you will need to submit both Form 433-F and Form 9465 and do so either by mail or in person – you cannot resolve tax debt over $50,000 online.

 What is the Fresh Start Initiative Offer in Compromise?

-For taxpayers who have demonstrated that they are unable to pay their tax bill in full, the IRS offers a Fresh Start Offer in Compromise.
+Additionally, for taxpayers who have demonstrated that they are unable to pay their tax bill in full, the IRS offers a Fresh Start Offer in Compromise.
 This will need the assistance of a professional tax preparation service, as negotiating with the IRS to pay less than the full amount owed can be tricky.
 Essentially, the taxpayer will show that paying the full amount of taxes owed will create an insurmountable financial hardship.

 Is the IRS Fresh Start Compromise Available for Me?

-It’s important to note that compromise arrangements with the IRS are rare, and generally require the assistance of a tax professional to achieve.
+Notably, it’s important to note that compromise arrangements with the IRS are rare, and generally require the assistance of a tax professional to achieve.
 If you are approved, make sure that you make each payment on time and in full; otherwise, the IRS can nullify your compromise and you’ll be on the hook for the full amount owed.

 How Long Does the Fresh Start Take With the IRS?

-The length of time for your Fresh Start IRS agreement varies by the amount owed and your ability to make monthly payments.
+More specifically, the length of time for your Fresh Start IRS agreement varies by the amount owed and your ability to make monthly payments.
 Terms are generally greater or less than 120 days.